FrankDoka/Doka-front-end/content/blog/resume-challenge-5/index.md

 ---
-title: "IaC, CI/CD Enhancements, Smoke Testing"
+title: "IaC, CI/CD Enhancements, smoke testing"
 description: "Diving into tools such as Terraform to utilize IaC.
 Enhancing our CI/CD pipeline and testing."
 dateString: September 2023
 draft: false